10100.1, 14101, 18111, 21151, 24931

 Example 3: Two stations were in QSO and had their QSO disrupted by severe QRM, the appearance of a sudden pile up, or decided to QSY and lost each other upon QSY and are not sure which of the previous frequencies to return to.
 In all cases of getting lost, they can go to the QSX Frequency on that band and make a call and listen there.

 Example 4: An operator has tuned around the band, found no CQ calls to reply to, made calls without result, or the band appears empty.
-A CQ call (maximum 3 calls each no longer than 3X3 within any 5 minute period) on a QSX Frequency with QSY upon establishing contact, will result in more QSO.
+A CQ call (maximum 3 calls each no longer than 3X3 within any 5 minute period) on a QSX Frequency with QSY upon establishing contact, may result in more QSO.

 Example 5: A CW Net is about to start in 5 minutes, or an emergency message is on hand, or a CW NET has QTC for one or more stations.
 In all these cases an announcement of the CW NET frequency to QSY to, made on the QSX Frequency, will allow CW NETS to be far more effective in their reach.